dbp/rivet-old/README.md

 `run` - build and run the development version of the application.
 Only
     rebuilds if `.hs` files in `src/` have changed.

-`run:docker` - builds and runs the application using Docker.
-You need
+`run:docker` - builds and runs the application using Docker in development
-    to rerun this when you make changes, it does not do automatic reloading (yet).
-In order to do this, you need Docker installed, but do not need ghc (or postgresql).
+    mode, so it automatically recompiles/reloads on the fly.
+You should only need to re-run this if you change the .cabal file.
+(Note, though, that due to the way docker caches things, if you change files in `src` and rerun this, it will recompile the application, though no dependencies).
 Also, currently the boot2docker setup for macosx can't support this, as we need to mount volumes into the container (to persist data in the database).